aspnetter/PaymentGateway/README.md

 The two additional projects in the solution:

 - **PaymentsGetway.API** - HTTP network access for the consumers of our Gateway service
-- **BankSimulator** - a very simple .NET hosted service which runs a background task on the timer, checking if there are any pending / unprocessed payments in its in-memory storage, and decides on the status / response based on the hardcoded sample card numbers and possible statuses.
+- **BankSimulator** - a very simple .NET hosted service which runs a background task on the 20 seconds timer, checking if there are any pending / unprocessed payments in its in-memory storage, and decides on the status / response based on the hardcoded sample card numbers and possible statuses.
 After that, it notifies the PaymentGateway Application on the fact that the payment has been processed and the result.

 ## The flows